sagemathinc/cocalc_tutorial/course_management/course_management.md

   title: Creating a Course
 ---

-No matter what you've added in the instructors view of the course, the students will not see any files until you explicitly assign them.
+No matter what you've added in the instructor's view of the course, the students will not see any files until you explicitly assign them.

 ## Creating a new assignment